bmskinner/tessera/README.md

 This is a tool to visualise the impact of aneuploidy on embryo biopsies in pre-implantation genetic testing.

-This is a Shiny app that runs in RStudio.
+Tessera is a Shiny app that runs in RStudio.
+You will need both R and RStudio installed.

 ## Install
 ```